 Investing Activities.
-Capital asset additions and betterments to our fleet were \$2.0 million in the first three months of 2014, as compared with \$2.7 million in 2013.
-In addition, in February 2014, we purchased a dredge material placement area along the northern section of the Houston Ship Channel for approximately \$22 million.
+Capital asset additions and betterments to our fleet were \$18.1 million in the first nine months of 2014, as compared with \$11.8 million in 2013.
+In addition, in February 2014, we purchased a dredge material placement area in the upper Houston Ship Channel for approximately \$22 million and a dry-dock for approximately \$3.5 million in September 2014.

 Financing Activities.
-In the current year period, we funded the purchase of land in Houston, Texas from our Credit Facility through draws totaling \$22.5 million.
-In addition, we made scheduled installment payments on the term loan which reduced the balance to \$8.2 million.
+In the year to date, we funded the purchase of land in Houston, Texas from our Credit Facility through draws totaling \$26.0 million.
+In addition, we made scheduled installment payments on the term loan which reduced the balance to \$7.4 million.